blade-lang/blade-docs/docs/tutorial/files.markdown

 ^
 {:#file-chmod} _file_.**chmod**(_mode_: number)
-: Changes the permission on the file to the one specified in the number given.
+: Changes the permission on the file to the one specified in the number given.<br>

   > **_@note:_** The number is required to be an octal number. e.g. 0c755